 The Company applies ASC 280, "Segment Reporting" ("ASC 280").
-Operating segments are defined as components of an enterprise for which separate financial information is available and is evaluated regularly by the chief operating decision maker.
-Segments are managed separately as follows:
+Operating segments are defined as components of an enterprise for which separate financial information is available and is evaluated regularly by the chief operating decision maker ("CODM").
+The CODM is the Company's Chief Executive Officer.
+The Company's CODM does not regularly review asset information by segments and, therefore, the Company does not report asset information by segment.